WitMotion sensor for Motion compensation

 If the sensor reports slightly off values you can also scale it using the sensor gain

-Motion is a complex kinematic, not limited to yaw, pitch and roll.
+Motion is complex and not limited to yaw, pitch, and roll alone.
 Some missing components will still be computed by SimHub (and the "mixing" option won't be available), you can smoth,scale, or disable those at your will.

-Smoothing should not be necessary for the sensor, the sensor internal smoothing and latency being already strong it would add even more latency.
+Smoothing should not be necessary for the sensor, as its internal smoothing and latency are already significant and additional smoothing would increase latency further.

-The physical sensor values gets injected to the compensation using the same center of rotations as Simhub computations, please pay attention to the following parameters
+Physical sensor values are injected into the compensation system using the same center of rotation as SimHub’s computations.
+Please pay attention to the following parameters:

 In Simhub's geometry settings : Seat position and height for 2/3/6 DOFs and traction loss dimensions